julianoventola/GoBarber/backend/README.md

 - express-handlebars - Used to create templates HTML + Javascript for emails
 - nodemailer-express-handlebars - Used to work nodemailer with templates
 - bee-queue - Used to work with Background jobs(Queues)
+- sentry/node - Used to track errors in the server
+- express-async-errors - Used to enable express to send async errors through sentry
+- youch - Used to handle request errors

 # Docker